Mode Connectivity in Auction Design: Auction Settings

-The seller has access to samples from the distribution $F$, and wants to sell these items to the buyers through a DSIC and IR auction and maximize the expected revenue.
+The seller has access to samples from the distribution $F$, and wants to sell these items to the buyers through a DSIC\footnote{There exists a weaker notion of incentive compatibility: \emph{Bayesian incentive compatible} (BIC).
+In a BIC mechanism, it is a dominant strategy for the buyers to report the true valuations if all other buyers also report truthfully.
+This paper focuses on DISC mechanisms, as DSIC is considered to be more robust than BIC, which assumes a common knowledge of buyers' distributions on valuations.} and IR auction and maximize the expected revenue.
 In the auction mechanism, the $i$-th bidder reports a \emph{bid} $b_i\in [0,1]^n$.
 The entire bid vector $b\in [0,1]^{m\times n}$ will be denoted as $b=(b_1,\ldots,b_m)=(b_i,b_{-i})$, where $b_{-i}$ represents all the bids other than buyer $i$.
 In a DSIC mechanism, it is a dominant strategy for the agents to report $b_i=v_i$, i.e., reveal their true preferences.

 \begin{definition}[DSIC and IR auction] An auction mechanism requires the buyers to submit bids $b_i\in [0,1]^n$, and let $b=(b_1,\ldots,b_m)$.
 The output is a set of allocations $x(b)=(x_1(b),\ldots,x_m(b))$, $x_i(b)\in [0,1]^n$, and prices $p(b)=(p_1(b),\ldots,p_m(b))\in \mathbb{R}^m$.
 Since there is unit supply of each item, we require $\sum_i x_{ij}(b) \leq 1$, where $x_{ij}(b)$ is the allocation of buyer $i$ of item $j$. \begin{enumerate}[(i)] \item An auction is \emph{dominant strategy incentive compatible (DSIC)} if $v_i^\top x_i(v_i, b_{-i}) - p_i(v_{i}, b_{-i}) \geq v^\top x_i(b_i, b_{-i}) - p_i(b_i, b_{-i})$ for any buyer $i$ and any bid $b=(b_i, b_{-i})$. \item An auction is \emph{individually rational (IR)} if $v_i^\top x_i(v_i, b_{-i}) - p_i(v_i, b_{-i}) \geq 0$. \end{enumerate} \end{definition} The revenue of a DSIC and IR auction is